-I have prepared a few tips that will help you to take nice photos of you baby.
+I have prepared a few tips that will help you to take nice baby photos.

-- LIGHT is everything.
+1) LIGHT is everything in newborn photography.
 Make sure you place your baby next to a large window (it will give you a good amount of light that will help quality of your photos.

 – If the only window you have is on the south side with the sun rays beaming through you can sheer this light with some white chiffon curtains or fabric to remove harsh lighting or wait for a cloudy day.

-- DECENT CAMERA – Camera does not determine quality of your newborn photography and does not create baby or any other family portraits for you, but sure does help you with this task especially in your home studio.
+2) DECENT CAMERA – Camera does not determine quality of your photography and does not create newborn or any other family portraits for you, but sure does help you with this task especially in your home studio.

 – With our phones being advanced year by year there is a good chance that your smart phone can do a decent job with the photos.
 If you are using iPhone 11 Pro, then choose a Portrait mode, this will blur the background of your photo to a nice boke and photo will have that almost professional looking finish.